-A signed normalized value with n bits is interpreted as a value between -1.0 and +1.0.
-If the incoming value is interpreted as a 2's-complement n-bit signed integer, the interpreted value can be calculated by dividing the integer by $2^{n-1}$ -1.
-Note that the most negative value of $-2^{n-1}$ will result in a value slightly smaller than -1.0.
-This value is clamped to -1.0, thus there are two representations of -1.0 in SNORM format.
+Programming Note Project: All Context: Signed normalized value in memory data formats.
+A signed normalized va lue with n bits is interpreted as a value between -1 and +1.0.
+If the incoming value is interpreted as a 2's-complement n-bit integer, the interpreted value can be calculated by dividing the integer by 2 n- 1 -1.
+The most negative value of -2 n-1 will result in a value slightly smaller than -1.0.
+This value is clamped to -1.0; thus, there are two representations of -1.0 in SNORM format.